 - I don’t see any need to wear this in dry weather regions (only where it’s wet/cold).

-What happened when I first put on the Salomon Men’s XA Pro 3D GTX Trail Running Shoes:
+My first impressions of the Salomon XA Pro 3D GTX Trail Running Shoes:

 - Compared to the Speedcross, these ones feel a bit more “full”.
 I guess the extra layer of gore tex is to thank for this.